HarshRaj2717/garbage-collector-cpp/README.md

 # garbage-collector-cpp

-A trial implementation of a garbage collector in cpp built for fun.
+A dummy implementation of a garbage collector in cpp built for fun.